tirtharajdash/LMLFStar/README.md

 ### LMLFStar: Generation of Target-specific Novel Lead Molecules using an LLM

-LMLFStar is a molecular generation and optimization framework that leverages a language model (LLM) to discover potential lead compounds for target proteins.
-It employs an iterative search strategy based on hypothesis testing to explore the chemical space efficiently.
+LMLFStar is a molecular generation and optimization framework that uses a large language model (LLM) to discover potential lead compounds for target proteins.
+It employs an iterative search strategy using a Q-heuristic to explore the chemical property space efficiently.

 #### Preprint and Publication